elBukkit/MagicPlugin/MIGRATION.md

  - Wands now use a Skill Point system for progression.
 This replaces the enchanting system.
    To switch this back, set "enable_sp: false" in config.yml.
  - Disabled combining wands on an anvil by default (use enable_combining: true in config.yml to change back)
+ - Projectile, TNT, ThrowItem, ThrowBlock and Firework all track their projectiles now.
+   This means the actions won't complete until the projectile hits or expires, this may impact existing spells that use these actions coupled with Repeat.

 ## 5.2.2